J.J. Garcia-Luna-Aceves

-J. J. Garcia-Luna-Aceves is Distinguished Professor of Computer Science and Engineering at University of California at Santa Cruz UCSC, holding the Jack Baskin Endowed Chair of Computer Engineering, is CITRIS Campus Director for UCSC, and is a Principal Scientist at the Xerox Palo Alto Research Center (Xerox PARC).
-He is a Fellow of the IEEE and the AAAS.
+J. J. Garcia-Luna-Aceves is a Mexican-American computer engineer, currently professor at the University of Toronto's Department of Electrical and Computer Engineering.
+Until 2023, he was the distinguished professor of computer science and engineering at University of California at Santa Cruz UCSC, holding the Jack Baskin Endowed Chair of Computer Engineering, is CITRIS dampus director for UCSC, and was a principal scientist at the Xerox Palo Alto Research Center (Xerox PARC).
+He is a Fellow of the IEEE for contributions to theory and design of communication protocols for network routing and channel access and a fellow to AAAS.

 Education

-He obtained his B.S. in Electrical Engineering from the Universidad Iberoamericana ("La Ibero"), Mexico City, Mexico in 1977 and his M.S. and Ph.D., Electrical Engineering from the University of Hawaii at Manoa in 1980 and 1983.
+He obtained his B.S. in electrical engineering from the Universidad Iberoamericana ("La Ibero"), Mexico City, Mexico in 1977 and his M.S. and Ph.D., electrical engineering from the University of Hawaii at Manoa in 1980 and 1983.

 Career

-Prior to joining UCSC in 1993, he was a Center Director at SRI International in Menlo Park, California.
+Prior to joining UCSC in 1993, he was a center director at SRI International in Menlo Park, California.
 He first joined SRI as an SRI International Fellow in 1982.
-He was a Visiting Professor at Sun Labs in Menlo Park, California in 1999, and was a Principal of Protocol Design for NOKIA from 1999 to 2003.
-He is past Chair of the Computer Engineering Department at UCSC.
+He was a visiting professor at Sun Labs in Menlo Park, California in 1999, and was a principal of protocol design for NOKIA from 1999 to 2003.
+He is past chair of the Computer Engineering Department at UCSC.

-Hwwas elected a Corresponding Member of the Mexican Academy of Sciences (Academia Mexicana de Ciencias) in 2013.
+Hwwas elected a corresponding member of the Mexican Academy of Sciences (Academia Mexicana de Ciencias) in 2013.
 He was elected an IEEE Fellow in 2006, an ACM Fellow in 2008, and a AAAS Fellow in 2010.